 Please ensure you mention "FOIA" and indicate a willingness to pay fees associated with the processing of your request or why a waiver of fees may be appropriate.
 All requests must have a mailing address included since it may not be practical to provide a substantive response electronically.

-To access the Air Force FOIA website, visit www.foia.af.mil.
+To access the DAF FOIA page, visit https://www.compliance.af.mil/

-If dissatisfied with the service received from the FOIA Requester Service Center, you may contact the Air Force FOIA Public Liaison Officer, Mrs. Anh Trinh, at the FOIA Public Liaison Office (SAF/CN), 1800 Air Force Pentagon, Washington, D.C.
-20330-1800, email@example.com or call 703-614-8500, for assistance.
+If dissatisfied with the service received from the FOIA Requester Service Center, you may contact the DAF FOIA Public Liaison Officer, Mrs. Anh Trinh, for assistance at DAF.FOIA@us.af.mil or call (703) 614-8500 (please do not send FOIA requests to this office).

 Mandatory Declassification Review: If you are only seeking a copy of a record or records that are currently classified, and would like the record reviewed for appropriate declassification and release, you should file a Mandatory Declassification Review request.
 Mandatory Declassification Review is a provision of Presidential Executive Order 13526 that allows members of the public to request a mandatory declassification review of a classified document in order to obtain a releasable version of the document.
 The desired document requested must be specified in sufficient detail that it can be readily located.
 The record in question may not be the subject of litigation.
 The mandatory declassification review process can be a very timely and in-depth, due to the classification of materials being reviewed by internal and outside agencies.
 MDR decisions can be administratively appealed to the Headquarters Air Force/AAII (Mandatory Declassification Review) or Interagency Security Classification Appeals Panel (ISCAP).
 Requests for review and release of classified records under the MDR process can be made to: